kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 ### Ask Cursor to debug the query
 Perhaps the coolest part of this demo is how we run the debugging session with a very simple question to Cursor.
-We start a new chat in Cursor's "Agent" and ask this simple question:
+We start a new chat in Cursor's "Agent" mode and ask this simple question:
 > "From the kuzu database, I expect the result of the following query to be true.
 Why do I get false?"

 ```cypher